Nature Journal

 Length: 14 - 20"

-Habitat: Deciduous, coniferous, and mixed woodlands, typically near open areas; open woodlands; wooded edges of rivers; occasionally, urban areas.
+The Cooper's Hawk is found in deciduous, coniferous, and mixed woodlands, typically near open areas.
+It also uses habitats such as open woodlands, wooded edges of rivers, and occasionally urban areas.

 Cooper's Hawk